Kawah Putih, or White Crater in English, is a beautiful volcanic lake in Ciwidey, approximately 47 km south of Bandung.

 Nowadays, it is as popular as Tangkuban Perahu crater in Lembang, since we can easily reach both craters from the parking lot.
-Of these two, I would say this white crater is more beautiful than Tangkuban Perahu.
+Of these two, I would say Kawah Putih is more beautiful than Tangkuban Perahu.
 The view of the crater is amazing: from the mix of white and greenish color of the lake, the white sandy beach, to the limestone cliffs.
 Even some trees can grow in this crater.

 Since most of the crater is under the water, the scent of sulfur is not too strong, so we are still able to walk around near the lake, capturing the view both into our memory and cameras :) However, please be cautious, usually the smell is stronger after the rain and at dusk.

 There are two options to enjoy this amazing view:

 Both provide us with great views and perfect photo opportunities.

 Kawah Putih is one of the two craters of mount Patuha (2.434 meters above sea level).
 The first crater was formed when mount Patuha erupted in the tenth century.
 It is in the northwest side of the summit and it is a dry crater.
 The second eruption in the 12th century created the crater in the southeast of the first one.
 Over the years the second crater became a lake and known as Kawah Putih.